edilma/AI-Chat-Capitals/README.md

 ﻿
 # AI Bot - Learn the Capitals of the World

-This AI Bot was created using Bot Framework v4.
+This AIBot was created using Bot Framework v4.

 It runs locally and it is a "Teaching Assistant".
 It helps students to learn and practice the capitals of the world.